mobilise-d/mobgap/docs/guides/developer_guide.md

 $ poetry run poe
 ...
 CONFIGURED TASKS
+  format
+  format_unsafe
-  format          Format all files with Black and Ruff. lint            Lint all files with ruff. ci_check        Check all potential format and linting issues. test            Run Pytest with coverage. docs            Build the html docs using Sphinx. docs_preview    Preview the built html docs. version         Pump the version number in all relevant files. conf_jupyter    Add a new jupyter kernel for the project. remove_jupyter  Remove the project specific jupyter kernel.
+  lint              Lint all files with ruff. ci_check          Check all potential format and linting issues. test              Run Pytest with coverage. docs              Build the html docs using Sphinx. docs_clean        Remove all old build files and build a clean version of the docs. docs_linkcheck    Check all links in the built html docs. docs_preview      Preview the built html docs. version           Bump the version number in all relevant files. conf_jupyter      Add a new jupyter kernel for the project. remove_jupyter    Remove the project specific jupyter kernel.

 ```

 To run one of the commands execute (e.g. the `test` command):